-The Seahawks (NFL) play their home games at CenturyLink Field.
-The stadium is also home to the Seattle Sounders FC, who have been selling out home games since their debut in MLS ten years ago.
+The Seahawks (NFL) play their home games at Lumen Field.
+The stadium is also home to the Seattle Sounders FC, which have been selling out home games since their debut in MLS ten years ago.
 If you can manage to score a ticket, you’re in for a good time.

 During the summer months, you can catch the Mariners (MLS) at T-Mobile Park.
 With around 80 home games per season, there’s a good chance they’ll be in town if you’re visiting between May and September.

-Fun fact: the Seattle Metropolitans were the first American team to win the Stanley Cup way back in 1917.
+Fun fact: Way back in 1917, the Seattle Metropolitans were the first American team to win the Stanley Cup.
 The NHL wasn’t even a thing at that time, as it got started later that year.
-The city will finally have an NHL team starting with the 2021 – 2022 season, which will play at the New Arena in the Seattle Center.

 14. Experience Discovery Park

 While there are plenty of excellent green spaces in the Emerald City, Discovery Park really takes the cake.
-This is the largest park in the city and is home to around 12 miles of excellent trails.
+This is the largest park in Seattle and is home to around 12 miles of excellent trails.
 It also has beaches, sand dunes, cliffs, meadows, and much more.

 15. Join an Underground Tour

-Rounding out our list of fun things to do in Seattle is taking an interesting underground tour.
+Rounding out my list of cool things to do in Seattle is taking an interesting underground tour.

-These are just some of the many Seattle attractions that await you.
+These are just some of the many interesting things to do in Seattle.
 There’s a lot more going on in the Emerald City, including plenty of other parks, beaches, museums, tours, and a whole lot more.

 With some more time in Seattle, you can also take advantage of the many amazing day-trip opportunities.
 Within a few hours, you can find yourself exploring Mt.
 Rainier or Olympic National Park.
-Or perhaps you’d rather go visit a waterfall or soak in a hot spring.
+Or perhaps you’d rather go visit a waterfall and taste some wine.
 The options for adventure really are endless!